cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 Summary
 -------
-In this document, we presented the design of Tigon—a high-performance database for network applications.
-We presented an overview the stream query language used by Tigon and described the semantics of the basic types of streaming queries.
-We also surveyed the two-level architecture for early data reduction and describe several of the streaming query optimizations that Tigon uses for efficient processing of high-rate streams.
+In this document, we presented the design of TigonSQL—a high-performance streaming database for network applications.
+We presented an overview the stream query language used by TigonSQL and described the semantics of the basic types of streaming queries.
+We also surveyed the two-level architecture for early data reduction and describe several of the streaming query optimizations that TigonSQL uses for efficient processing of high-rate streams.

 Where to Go Next